 Another type of racing popular for betting on in North America is harness racing, where the horse pulls a driver in a two-wheeled cart called a sulky.

-There are two main types, trotting and pacing, with the difference based on the horses’ leg movements.
-Important annual races in the USA include the Hambletonian, part of a Triple Crown for Trotters, and the Little Brown, part of the Triple Crown for Pacers; in Canada, an important event is the Gold Cup and Saucer, run at the Charlottetown Driving Park.
+There are two main types, trotting, and pacing, with the difference based on the horses’ leg movements.
+Important annual races in the US include the Hambletonian, part of a Triple Crown for Trotters, and the Little Brown, part of the Triple Crown for Pacers; in Canada, an important event is the Gold Cup and Saucer, run at the Charlottetown Driving Park.

 Big Online Betting Horse Races

 The biggest betting horse race in the world is the Grand National at Aintree, a four-mile test of the jumping and stamina of some of the top horses in the UK and Ireland.
-Around £150million/$210million is bet on the outcome with many people placing their only bets of the year on the race, with selections based on horses’ names, jockeys’ silks, even the colour of the animals, rather than any attempt to analyse the form of each horse.
-Approximately, 65-70% of all horse bets are placed online.
+Around $210million is bet on the outcome, with many people placing their only bets of the year on the race, with selections based on horses’ names, jockeys’ silks, and even the color of the animals, rather than any attempt to analyze the form of each horse.
+Approximately 65-70% of all horse bets are placed online.

 The Epsom Derby and the Cheltenham Gold Cup, part of the four-day Cheltenham Festival, are also popular betting races, with the Kentucky Derby and the Breeders’ Cup Classic the top two in the US.